arifbalik/personal-morepo/docs/zephyr-device-driver/README.md

 This includes using `synced acquisition` as discussed in the [Hardware Configuration](#hardware-configuration) section.
 This requires two different additional pin configurations, one for the sync input pin and the other one is to trigger the sync pin.
 In the following example I've used generic [`zephyr,user`](https://docs.zephyrproject.org/latest/build/dts/zephyr-user-node.html) node to define the trigger pin, which I arbitrarily chose to be `GPIOA 10` which is exposed in my development kit.

-And for the sync pin, I've used `PD2` which is also exposed in my development kit and gave its reference to the `pinctrl-0` property of the TSC node.
+And for the sync pin, I've used `PD2` but this is not an arbitrary pin and it has been chosen with the help of the [MCU datasheet](https://www.st.com/resource/en/datasheet/stm32u083kc.pdf).
+Luckily this pin is also exposed in my development kit.

+Since we are overwriting `pinctrl-0` property, we have to re-supply the previous channel pins, we do not have to re define them as they will be defined in the original `.dts` file.

 ```devicetree
 /* zephyr/tests/drivers/misc/stm32_tsc/boards/stm32u083c_dk.overlay */